GaloisInc/BESSPIN-GFE/README.md

 Source files and build scripts for generating and testing the GFE for SSITH.

-## Overview ##

-This repository contains source code and build scripts for generating SoC bitstreams for the Xilinx VCU118.
-The resulting systems contain either Chisel or Bluespec versions of P1 connected by an AXI interconnect to UART, DDR, and Bootrom.

 ## Updating to a New Release ##

 Run the following to make sure all submodules are up to date.
 Then proceed with the regular steps for building and testing the GFE.